eurobae/decentraland-analytics/README.md

 ## Retrieving LAND Transactions from OpenSea
-[OpenSea API](https://docs.opensea.io/reference/api-overview) is used to retrieve all the historical events (e.g., auctions, sales, transfers) of LANDs from 2018 to 2020.
-The retrieval is in progress; 75,560 transactions of 30,000 parcels have been collected so far.
+[OpenSea API](https://docs.opensea.io/reference/api-overview) is used to retrieve all the historical events (e.g., auctions, sales, transfers) of LANDs.
+Between 2018 and 2020, 244,695 transactions of 92,598 parcels are retrieved (i.e., 2.64 tx/parcel).
+Retrieving trransactions in 2021 is in progress.